Warsaw, Missouri: History

 The original inhabitants of the area were the Delaware, Shawnee, Sac, Kickapoo, and Osage tribes (namesake of the Osage River which passed by the city).
 French settlers visited the area as early as 1719.

 Warsaw was platted in 1837.
 The city was incorporated in 1843 and designated as the county seat of Benton County.
 The city was named after Warsaw, the capital city of Poland, in honor of the Revolutionary War hero Tadeusz Kościuszko, who was Polish and had also fought for independence in his homeland.
 Warsaw was a steamboat port, the furthest point up the Osage River they could navigate.

 Permanent immigrants to the area were Germans, Scotch-Irish, and English, as well as transplant farmers from Kentucky, Tennessee and the Carolinas, first arriving circa 1820.

 In 1931 the upper reaches of Lake of the Ozarks reached the community on the Osage River.
 The dam for Truman Reservoir on the Osage River just northwest of the city limits officially opened 1979 after construction began in 1964.
 Place names for many lake related businesses including the Harry S. Truman Regional Visitor Center have the Warsaw mailing address even though they are outside the city limits.
 The Warsaw city limits do not include Truman Reservoir lakefront.
 City limits do include waterfront the upper reaches of the Osage Arm of the Lake of the Ozarks.

 The Upper Bridge was listed on the National Register of Historic Places in 1999.
 The bridge is the first crossing of the Osage River below the Truman Dam is actually a crossing of Lake of the Ozarks.

 Geography

 Warsaw is located at 38°14'43" North, 93°22'38" West (38.245195, -93.377227).
 According to the United States Census Bureau, the city has a total area of 2.62 sqmi, of which 2.41 sqmi is land and 0.21 sqmi is water.
 The total area is 7.6% water given its southern border the upper reaches of Lake of the Ozarks.
 Warsaw is located on a junction of U.S. Route 65 and Missouri Route 7.
 It is located on the northern terminus of Missouri Route 83.

 Climate

-On July 14, 1954, the temperature in Warsaw rose to 117.9 °F. This remains the hottest temperature ever recorded in the state of Missouri.
-On February 13, 1905, the temperature at Warsaw fell to −40 °F, the coldest temperature ever recorded in Missouri.
+The record high in Warsaw, Missouri is 118 °F, set on July 14, 1954, and a record low was set on February 13, 1905 at −40 °F. These two temperatures are also the record high and low for the state of Missouri.
 The average annual temperature is 56.7 °F.